-The very first statistical studies on surname frequency go back to George Darwin's analysis of marriage isonymy in England as a tool for the evaluation of inbreeding in the English society and to Galton and Watson's evaluation of the probability of surname extinction, which was the starting point for the mathematical study of branching processes.
+The very first statistical studies on surname frequency appeared in England around 1875, when George Darwin analyzed marriage isonymy (coincidence of surnames) as a tool for the evaluation of inbreeding in the English society, while Galton and Watson computed the probability of surname extinction, a phenomenon which was then perceived as a signal of physical decline in English aristocracy.

 Theoretical weakness of the approaches and the lack of adequate statistical data led to a long period of latency in the mathematical study of surname distribution.
 Only in the Sixties of the 20th century a substantial revival occurred, triggered by a number of new and important results.
-In 1965 Crow and Mange proposed a model for consanguinity estimates based on marital isonymy, paving the way to a large number of theoretical and phenomenological studies.
+In 1965 Crow and Mange proposed a model for consanguinity (blood relationship) estimates based on marital isonymy, paving the way to a large number of theoretical and phenomenological studies.
 On the other side, Karlin and McGregor in 1967 produced a statistical theory of the behavior of neutral mutations in finite and constant populations which led genetists to a systematic study of surname distribution and extinction as an empirical model for neutral gene propagation.
-A further relevant development was started in the Eighties by the first studies linking surname distributions with migration rates of populations.

-Among the fathers of the modern study of surnames in the context of human biology one must certainly mention the anthropologist G.W.
+Among the fathers of the modern study of surnames in the context of human biology one must certainly mention also the anthropologist G.W.
 Lasker, who extended the use of isonymy to the study of consanguinity between populations and observed (with W.R.
 Fox) that the empirical frequency distribution of surnames could be accurately described by means of a discrete Pareto (power law) distribution.
-In the last 25 years, also thanks to the greatly increased availability of digital and online databases, a large amount of quantitative studies have been performed, concerning both European and American countries, creating the conditions for a more systematic phenomenological approach to the issue.